FrankSu1996/Yelp4Ball/README.md

   * One cannot manage posts and view user profile without being authenticated

   * One cannot edit or delete posts and comments created by other users

+* Password reset:
+  * User can request to reset password.
+When signed in, click on "Reset Password" on navigation bar.

+  * User will receive email with reset link

 * Manage ball court posts with basic functionalities: